Diggs Revol Dog Crate (Small/Medium)

 High-energy dogs need escape-proof crates with heavy-duty latches.
 Consider impact-resistant crates for extreme chewers.

-The Flat-Coated Retriever is among the most energetic breeds out there.
-This has direct implications for dog crates: products need to withstand intense use, materials need to be durable, and anything you buy should account for the wear and tear that comes with a dog who is always on the move.
-If a product review mentions it "did not last," pay attention -- it probably was not designed for dogs at this activity level.
+The Flat-Coated Retriever is among the most energetic breeds out there (Maple is an Aussie, so I live this reality daily).
+Products need to withstand intense use, materials need to survive real wear and tear, and anything you buy should account for a dog who is always on the move.
+If a product review mentions it "didn't last," pay attention -- it probably wasn't designed for this activity level.

 Health Concerns That Affect Dog Crate Choice

 The Flat-Coated Retriever is predisposed to certain health conditions that should directly influence your dog crates choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Hip Dysplasia: